NosytLabs/startupvault/replit.md

 -   **Typography:** Text colors updated to dark teal (`#1a3a52`) and medium slate (`#5a7089`) for readability.
 -   **Animations:** Smooth animations using `cubic-bezier(0.34, 1.56, 0.64, 1)` for transitions, including `fadeIn`, `slideUp`, `scaleIn`, and staggered card reveals with 80ms delays.
 -   **Visual Elements:** Gradient page backgrounds (e.g., from-blue-50/50 via-background to-purple-50/50), gradient page titles, and color-coded stat cards with gradient backgrounds.
--   **Components:** Includes a professional sticky navbar with blur backdrop, an enhanced 4-column footer, and interactive startup cards with hover effects.
+-   **Components:** Professional sticky navbar with blur backdrop and inline flex layout, enhanced 4-column footer, and interactive startup cards with hover effects.
 -   **Responsiveness:** Mobile-first design with adjusted card min-width (300px) and responsive grid layouts.

 **Technical Implementations:**